+44 (0)204 599 8335

-You’ll be studying English to the utmost degree at the university level, so you' need to prove that you have a real interest in the field, and that you’ll bring passion to your studies.
+You could mention the time you won a creative writing competition, an online writing course you completed, and the blog you run!
+Since you'll be studying English to the utmost degree at the university level, you'll need to prove that you have a genuine interest in the field and can bring this passion to your studies.

-At least for the Ivy League and more selective colleges, you’re going to need a healthy mix of sixes and sevens (no less than six) in your subjects for a shot at admission.
+Universities don’t release specified IB Diploma Program cut-off scores in the US.
+If you want to apply to the Ivy League and more selective colleges, you’ll need a healthy mix of sixes and sevens (no less than six) in your subjects for a shot at admission.

-A score in the 40s is going to make you a more competitive candidate academically (note: a lot of non-academic factors are at play), but a 38 is considered a good grade.
+A score in the 40s will make you a more competitive candidate academically (note: a lot of non-academic factors are at play), but a 38+ is considered a good IB score.

 If you’re aiming for the Ivies, you certainly don’t want to be dipping below the 36 mark.
-Even then, the rest of your application had better be pretty exceptional to compensate for a score on the lower end.
+If your score is any lower than 36, the rest of your application must be exceptional to compensate for a score on the lower end.